 Get an authorisation code (UDAI)?

-A authorisation (UDAI) code is the key to your domain name.
-You need to protect your authorisation code, and make sure that your provider does not share your authorisation code with anyone else.
+A domain transfer authorisation (UDAI) code is the key to your domain name.
+You need to protect your authorisation code and make sure that your provider does not share your authorisation code with anyone else.
 Learn how to generate or request a UDAI code for your domain name.

 Please note: The ability to confirm if Authorisation Codes are valid is no longer available, a new one should be generated if a transfer fails with the provided Authorisation Code.
 The Authorisation Code will expire after 30 days.